zeropsio/recipe-proxydb/README.md

 ## Basic facts

-* ProxyDB is set to require SSL connections only.
+* ProxySQL is set to require SSL connections only.

-* To access ProxyDB from outside the Internet, it's necessary to set the public access through IPv4 or IPv6 addresses for the `proxysql:6033` port.
+* To access ProxySQL from outside the Internet, it's necessary to set the public access through IPv4 or IPv6 addresses for the `proxysql:6033` port.
 See the example below.

 ![ProxySQL](./docs/Public-Access-Through-IP-Addresses.png "Public access through IP addresses")